Families

 Jackie Correa-Alley

 Photo of Jackie Correa-AlleyJackie was proudly born in Puerto Rico and raised in Massachusetts.
-She graduated from New York School for the Deaf, known as Fanwood and received a degree in Data Entry and Business Clerk from Saint Paul College.
-Jackie primarily works as a Deaf Mentor.
+She graduated from New York School for the Deaf, known as Fanwood, and she received a degree in Data Entry and Business Clerk from Saint Paul College.
 While Jackie is the only Deaf person in her immediate family, she has an aunt and other cousins who are Deaf.
 Her aunt gave her access to ASL as a child, which she expanded on in preschool.
-In addition to knowing ASL and English, Jackie is fluent in Spanish, making her tri-lingual!
+In addition to knowing ASL and English, Jackie is fluent in Spanish, making her trilingual!

 Dr. Gloria Nathanson